Namrata Wakhloo | Head of Learning & Development, United Colors of Benetton

 Kashmir is very close to my heart and always would be.
-Like they say, you can take out a Kashmiri out of Kashmir but not Kashmir out of a Kashmiri!
+As they say, you can take out a Kashmiri out of Kashmir but not Kashmir out of a Kashmiri!

-Going back in time, any interesting memory, which pulls you back to your home-land, Kashmir which you would like to share?
+Going back in time, any interesting memory, which pulls you back to your homeland, Kashmir that you would like to share?